Royal Danish Nautical Charts Archive: History

 The Royal Danish Nautical Charts Archive was initiated by royal resolution of 25 October 1784, at the initiative of a naval captain, Poul Løvenørn, who would also become the first director of the department.
 It was originally located on Holmens Kanal, next to Holmen Church.

 On 1 April 1973 the department, together with Lodsvæsenet (the pilot service), Fyrvæsenet (the lighthouse service) and Redningsvæsenet (the rescue service), was merged into Farvandsdirektoratet, in that process changing its name to Nautisk Afdeling and gaining a few more responsibilities.
 By royal resolution of 9 October 1987, the nautical chart production part was detached and combined with Geodætisk Institut and Matrikeldirektoratet to form Kort & Matrikelstyrelsen, where it today is a department called Søkortområdet.

-According to resolution of 1816, nautical charts produced by Søkortarkivet has no copyright expiration date.
+According to resolution of 1816, nautical charts produced by Søkortarkivet have no copyright expiration date.
 They are permanently copyright protected by the Danish government.
-This order is still valid according to the Danish copyright law § 92.
+This order is still valid, according to the Danish copyright law § 92.